BlankCanvasStudio/git-sticky/README.md

 COMMANDS:
--new-sticky: takes flags -t (title), -b (text body), -c (filterable categories for finding later).
+- new-sticky: takes flags -t (title), -b (text body), -c (filterable categories for finding later).
 Will return the ID# of that particular sticky
--add-sticky: a wrapper for new-sticky becuase I can never remember what I set it to
+- add-sticky: a wrapper for new-sticky becuase I can never remember what I set it to
--edit-sticky: takes ID# of sticky you want to edit as first arg.
-Then accepts -t (title), -b (test body), and -c (categories) for any values you
-              would like to change.
+- edit-sticky: takes ID# of sticky you want to edit as first arg.
+Then accepts -t (title), -b (test body), and -c (categories) for any values you would like to change.
 If you do not specify a field to be changed it won't be.
 There is currently no system to append fields.
--git-sticky: Can take no arguments and will return all stickies currently saved.
+- git-sticky: Can take no arguments and will return all stickies currently saved.
 Also take -t (Title), -b (Text body), -c (Categories), -id (ID#)
               If t,b,c flags are specified it will return all sticky notes which contain the matching string.
 This makes searching for them rather easy
--print-sticky: This take single argument of sticky note to print.
+- print-sticky: This take single argument of sticky note to print.
 Prints the sticky note to the console in nice format
--rm-sticky: This take single argument of sticky note to delete.
+- rm-sticky: This take single argument of sticky note to delete.
 NOTE: Deleted Sticky notes are not recoverable (well maybe they are but I have no system for it)

 ESTABLISHING SSH:
--NOTE: You will want to set up passwordless ssh on your SERVER, this takes a lot of the friction out of the program.
+- NOTE: You will want to set up passwordless ssh on your SERVER, this takes a lot of the friction out of the program.
--How to enable SSH on Ubuntu: https://linuxize.com/post/how-to-enable-ssh-on-ubuntu-18-04/ -How to enable SSH on Raspberry Pi: https://www.raspberrypi.org/documentation/remote-access/ssh/ -How to enable passwordless SSH on Raspberry Pi: https://www.raspberrypi.org/documentation/remote-access/ssh/passwordless.md
+- How to enable SSH on Ubuntu: https://linuxize.com/post/how-to-enable-ssh-on-ubuntu-18-04/
+- How to enable SSH on Raspberry Pi: https://www.raspberrypi.org/documentation/remote-access/ssh/
+- How to enable passwordless SSH on Raspberry Pi: https://www.raspberrypi.org/documentation/remote-access/ssh/passwordless.md